 Red Vulture was sent to the raft, but before Toomes attacked him he was broken out by Adrian's old teammate Electro.
 Later, Punisher kills him.

-The Vulture has smilingly returned from the grave, with some upgrades in fact.
-He is using children dressed as vultures to perform Crime, but he is ultimately stopped by spider-man/dock ock.
+The Vulture has smilingly returned with some upgrades in fact.
+He is using children dressed as vultures to perform Crime, but he is ultimately stopped by Spider-Man / Doc Ock.